getty-zig/getty.so/pages/guide/interfaces.md

 {% endhighlight %}
 {% endlabel %}

-To implement a Getty interface, call it and apply `usingnamespace` to the returned value:
+To implement a Getty interface, simply call it and apply `usingnamespace` to the returned value.
+This will import an interface type and interface function into your implementation.

 {% label Zig code %}
 {% highlight zig %}